Policy and Procedure Name:

 of Referral (NOR) to the Industrial Commission (IC) when disputes arise;

-the parties of the opportunity to provide additional information or evidence to
+parties of the opportunity to provide additional information or evidence to be

 3. The type of advance